alantang888/prometheus-downsampler/README.md

 - [exposition format] mention `Each line must have a unique combination of a metric name and labels.
 Otherwise, the ingestion behavior is undefined.`.
 But didn't mention is it safe if have different timestamp
 - Also tested for a while with export 1 hour data with 12 data points.
 The long term Prometheus lost some of data point.

+### Why not use InfluxDB
+Because we scrape over 650K metrics every 10 second (With 2 Prometheus servers for HA).
+We tried use remote_write to InfluxDB (Single server, not enterprise edition).
+But it cause OOM dead very soon.
+Also make the operation Prometheus dead.
+So we try on different way.

 [Querying label values]: https://prometheus.io/docs/prometheus/latest/querying/api/#querying-label-values
 [Range Queries]: https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries